-The right of a policyholder to assign a post-loss claim has become one the most hotly contested insurance issues in Florida.
+The right of a policyholder to assign a post-loss claim has become one of the most hotly contested insurance issues in Florida.
 Homeowners faced with emergencies that cause devastating losses can receive invaluable benefits from assigning their right to pursue a post-loss claim to a contractor.
 However, insurance companies oppose such assignments claiming that contractors artificially inflate claims and take advantage of policyholders under such circumstances.
-Although an insurance policy can bar assignment of certain rights or require the permission of the insurance company, the right of an insured to assign their rights and proceeds from post-loss claims is firmly established under Florida law.
+The right of an insured to assign their rights and proceeds from post-loss claims is firmly established under Florida law.

 The OIR denied the request because the forms violate Florida Statutes §627411(1)(a), 627.411(1)(b) and 627.411(1)(e) and conflicted with Florida law by prohibiting assignment of a post loss claims.
 The hearing officer indicated that the forms could not be approved because they were misleading given the language suggested that assignment of post-loss benefits or claims would be contingent on the consent of the insurer despite clearly established Florida law to the contrary.

 On appeal, the insurance company contended that the right to assign post-loss claims was detrimental to both insurers and policyholders.
 The insurer argued that billings by remediation companies following post-loss assignment of claims by a policyholder were thirty percent higher than such claims that were not based on an assignment of rights.
 Post-assignment of claims has permitted a “cottage industry” of contractors and other vendors to submit fraudulent and hyper-inflated claims according to the insurance carrier.
 The insurer also argued that policyholders are exploited because they sign away their litigation rights.